espectrum33/actual-budget-app/README.md

 # Actual Accounts iOS App

-> ⚠️ **Note**: The Makefile in this repository is currently broken and not functional.
-Please use Xcode directly to build and run the app.

 A modern, native iOS app for managing your personal finances with the Actual Budget backend.
 Built with SwiftUI and designed for a clean, intuitive user experience.